 Is It Bad To Cancel An Insurance Policy?

-Yes, cancelling an insurance policy can negatively impact your insurance rates.
+Yes, canceling an insurance policy can negatively impact your insurance rates.
 Insurance companies anticipate you paying a full year of fees when you purchase the policy.
-This is why most insurance companies will charge a fee or penalty for cancelling the policy prior to renewal.
+This is why most insurance companies will charge a fee or penalty for canceling the policy prior to renewal.